reworkhow/JWAS.jl/docs/src/manual/getstarted.md

 - From a terminal (on Mac or Linux), run the command: "docker run -it --rm -p 8888:8888 qtlrocks/jwas-docker:stable"

 This will start a Jupyter-IJulia Notebook server listening for HTTP connections on port 8888 with a randomly generated authentication token.
+Documentation for JWAS can be accessed from the notebook: "JWAS_notebooks/index.ipynb".

 The directories and files created within the Docker container will be lost when the container is stopped.
 To save your work on he host machine, a directory on the host machine can be mounted as a folder in the container with the command:

 - docker run -it --rm -p 8888:8888 -v pathToFolderOnHost:/home/jovyan/folderInContainer qtlrocks/jwas-docker